cbsdan/intrusion-detection-system/README.md

 ### Running the Web Application:
 1. In the backend directory
-2. On terminal type 'npm start'
+2. On terminal type '.\.venv\Scripts\activate' and then 'npm start'
 3. Open new terminal and move to frontend directory
 4. type 'npm run dev'
 5. Open the web application on browser provided in the frontend